michac789/Buying-Frenzy-Backend/README.md

     - The max of all of that is 0.81, which will be the relevance
     - Note that we ignore the case here (all letters will be lower cased first)
     - Looking at this example, if you'd search something like `Italian` (referring to italian food), the relevance would be quite low (same with other synonyms or relevant words that is completely different with the restaurant or menu name)
+    - Realistically, using services like Elastic Search would make a lot more sense as it can solve the weakness mentioned above
 - Return 200 if success, with relevance for each restaurant & pagination info.
   Return 400 if any optional query params format is invalid.